Nimbleway/challenge/CHALLENGE.md

 ## Rules

+1. For simplicity, you don't have to scan more than 3 pages if more than 3 are present.
+1. Only pagination where the pages are explicitly enumerated is relevant to the challenge.
+Infinite scrolling pages are out of scope.
-1. Using Nimble's Web API is **optional**, but very recommended to avoid being blocked by anti-bots.
+1. Using Nimble's Web API is **optional**, but very recommended to avoid being blocked by anti-bots, and to get rendered pages.
 1. Using OpenAI's API is **optional**, but very recommended as it is today's leading provider of integration with LLMs.
 1. The examples showcase a CLI, but you can wrap the crawler in any way that you prefer such as a server etc.
 1. You may use any framework that helps interfacing with your script, such as CLI or server frameworks.